ella-codes-dao/AuthFlow/docs/index.md

 ## How It Works

 For a detailed technical description of how AuthFlow functions, see our [whitepaper](https://somelink.com).
-At a high level the
+At a high level the AuthFlow system

 ---